I had to do something I absolutely hate doing. I broke up with a client.

-I’ve seen this little strategy implemented one too many times – the client thinks they can throw that tasty lookin’ bait into the water and before ya know it they’ve got you where they want you – hook, line and sinker.
+I’ve seen this little strategy implemented one too many times.
+The client thinks they can throw that tasty lookin’ bait into the water, and before you know it, they’ve got you where they want you – hook, line and sinker.

-Now, hopefully, the client has revealed this deception to you BEFORE you accepted the offer giving you enough time to run for the hills, but even it happens AFTER acceptance you should still, in my opinion, consider politely explaining your concerns, suggest they find a different designer and back out of the contract.
+Now, hopefully, the client has revealed this deception to you BEFORE you accepted the offer, giving you enough time to run for the hills.
+But even if it happens AFTER acceptance, you should still, in my opinion, consider politely explaining your concerns, suggest they find a different designer and back out of the contract.

-If this happens to you on Upwork, proactively reach out to customer service and explain what happened, just to make them aware of what’s going on.
-And don’t worry about getting a bad review – if no money changed hands the review won’t be displayed on your public profile.
+If this happens to you on Upwork, proactively reach out to customer service and explain what happened, just to make them aware of the situation.
+And don’t worry about getting a bad review.
+If no money changed hands, the review won’t be displayed on your public profile.

-Be warned, it MAY negatively impact your Job Success Score.
-That’s the harsh reality of this sort of scam – you might not be able to escape completely unscathed – but you can minimize the damage.
-In my opinion, taking a small hit on the JSS is WAY better than spending weeks going back and forth with an obviously deceptive client.
+Be warned, it MAY negatively impact your Job Success Score (JSS).
+That’s the harsh reality of this sort of scam.
+You might not be able to escape completely unscathed, but you can minimize the damage.
+In my opinion, taking a small hit on the JSS is way better than spending weeks going back and forth with an obviously deceptive client.